DavidPVaz/space-neon-refactored/README.md

 (increase player speed, increase bullet speed, increase bullet damage, switch to double shooting and extra life).

 - You are not a cat, so you only have 3 lives!
-Each time you lose your life, you also lose all power-up enhancements collected until then, and your state is reseted back to the beginning.
+Each time you lose your life, you also lose all power-up enhancements collected until then, and your state is reset back to the beginning.
 If you're tough, and get to 3000 score points, the waves will disappear and a final boss will spawn, and as this get closest to his death, it will begin to move and shoot faster.
 Don't say
 I didn't warn you!